shosato0306/SNS/README.md

 ## Dependency

-Please refer to requirement.txt for dependencies necessary to activate SNS.
+Please refer to requirements/common.txt for dependencies necessary to activate SNS.

 ## Setup